beyondcode/docs.beyondco.de/resources/docs/1.0/basic-usage/ssl.md

 ## Client configuration

 When your SSL settings are in place and working, you still need to tell Laravel Echo that it should make use of it.
-You can do this by specifying the `encrypted` property in your javascript file, like this:
+You can do this by specifying the `encrypted` property in your JavaScript file, like this:

 ```js
 import Echo from "laravel-echo"